athos/pogonos/README.md

 ### Outputs

 An output is the way to specify where to output the rendering result.
-By default, Pogonos' render functions output the result as a string.
+By default, Pogonos's render functions output the result as a string.
-You can emulate this behavior by specifying `(pogonos.output/to-string)` to them as the output like the following:
+You can emulate this behavior by specifying `(pogonos.output/to-string)` as the output like the following:

 ```clojure
 (require '[pogonos.output :as output])